 Historic Route 66 runs over 250 miles in Missouri!
 Follow the route to explore the small towns that makeup Missouri or visit places like the limestone corridors of Meramec Caverns.
 Stop in St. Louis and see the Gateway Arch and visit the Mark Twain Boyhood Home and Museum.
 But don’t stick to the cities.
 Branson, called the “Live Music Show Capital of the World,” is perfect for fans of country music, rock, or pop.
 Kansas City is all about jazz while St. Louis is home to the National Blues Museum.
 From a tour of Route 66 to the roots of American music, Missouri has something for everyone.

 Get outside in Missouri when you head to the Ozark Mountains.
 Find the perfect cabin rental or lake house in any one of the state parks and spend a few days hiking, biking, kayaking, or any other of your outdoor passions.
 Head underground to explore some of the 6,000 caverns in the state, like the Onondaga Cave with 1-5 miles of twisting underground passageways.
-Missouri's Ozarks are one of the top vacation spots in the state.
+MO Ozarks are one of the top vacation spots in the state.
 The Lake of the Ozarks, with towns like Lake Ozark and Osage Beach, are popular summer destinations.
 Lake of the Ozarks, Table Rock Lake, and all of Missouri’s waterways are great vacation destinations for fishing and boating, as well as golfing and other summer activities.
 Find the best Lake of the Ozarks hotel alternatives here, the perfect lake house and Ozark cabins are waiting.
-Don't hesitate, visit the Ozarks, MO on your next Missouri vacation.
+Don't hesitate, visit Missouri Ozarks, MO on your next Missouri vacation.
 Wherever you decide to visit, you're sure to have the best lodging Missouri has available.
 Yurts in Missouri are waiting to be enjoyed.
 Go glamping in Missouri!